Microphysical Regulation of Non-Ideal MHD in Weakly-Ionized Systems: Does the Hall Effect Matter?: Theoretical Background

 \subsubsection{Generalization To Arbitrary Numbers of Species}

 Given the full set of restricted assumptions in \S~\ref{sec:deriv.nonideal.mhd}, one can derive coefficients $\eta^{0}_{O,H,A}$ for an arbitrary number of species.
-In principle, as outlined in more detail in Appendix~\ref{sec:extra.multi}, one could solve an entire chemical network for species abundances and simultaneously obtain the effective coefficients $\eta_{O,H,A}$ for an arbitrary set of velocity-dependent collision rates and anomalous resistivities $\omega^{\rm an}_{ij}$, based on the relative velocities between all pairs of species.
+In principle, as outlined in more detail in Appendix~\ref{sec:extra.multi}, one could numerically solve an entire chemical network for species abundances and simultaneously obtain the effective coefficients $\eta_{O,H,A}$ for an arbitrary set of velocity-dependent collision rates and anomalous resistivities $\omega^{\rm an}_{ij}$, based on the relative velocities between all pairs of species.
 But this would involve fundamental changes to the sorts of chemical networks and solvers usually employed, as well as introducing a number of ambiguities.
 Instead, much of the attention in modeling weakly ionized systems has focused on using chemical networks to calculate different charged-particle abundances $n_{i}$, which are then used in a fully operator-split manner to calculate $\eta^{0}_{O,H,A}$ from simplified expressions that depend only on $n_{i}$ (and background properties like $T$ or $B$, but not drift speeds).
 So it is important to consider how to generalize our approach to include many species.
-In this section, we develop a prescription that captures anomalous resistivity effects, but is sufficiently simple to be straightforwardly implemented into standard chemical-network methods.
+In this section, we develop a prescription that captures anomalous resistivity effects with sufficiently simple closed-form expressions that can be straightforwardly applied to the outputs of standard chemical-network methods (i.e.\ using information already supplied by those codes, rather than modifying the chemical computation itself, as we discuss in Appendix~\ref{sec:extra.multi}, where we validate these expressions against the numerical approach).

 Per Appendix~\ref{sec:extra.multi}, for the applications of interest here (weakly ionized systems), the ``standard'' coefficients are derived in the multi-species limit by taking Eq.~\ref{eqn:mom}, neglecting all terms except Lorentz and neutral collisions, and assuming these are in equilibrium, to solve for $\delta{\bf u}_{j} \equiv {\bf u}_{j}-{\bf u}_{n}$ as a function of ${\bf E}^{\prime}\equiv {\bf E} - {\bf u}_{n} \times {\bf B}/c$ with $q_{j}({\bf E}^{\prime} + \delta{\bf u}_{j} \times {\bf B}/c) = m_{j}\omega^{\rm coll}_{jn} \delta{\bf u}_{j}$ (this is the local ``terminal velocity approximation'').
 This leads to the well-known result that the relative speeds of different particles scale with their Hall parameter $\propto q_{j}/m_{j}\omega^{\rm coll}_{j}$, often parameterized as: